 Become An Expert Birder

 Hunting Island State Park is a birding paradise with many shorebird populations peaking during the winter season migration.
 Pelicans, egrets, herons, ibis, osprey, skimmers, oystercatchers, terns, and wood storks are common sightings amongst the salt marshes and tidal lagoon.
-Numerous woodland birds are also found throughout the forested sections on land, and their songs are heard throughout the day.
+Forested sections feature numerous woodland birds singing songs throughout the day.

 Look To The Star-Filled Sky